RARangel/Credit_Risk_Analysis/README.md

 ## Overview

+### Objective

-### Objective: Use the credit card credit dataset from LendingClub, a peer-to-peer lending services company, and apply machine learning to assess credit card risk.
+Use the credit card credit dataset from LendingClub, a peer-to-peer lending services company, and apply machine learning to assess credit card risk.

+### Method

-### Method: Use imbalanced-learn and scikit-learn libraries to build and evaluate models using resampling:
+Use imbalanced-learn and scikit-learn libraries to build and evaluate models using resampling:
 Oversampling: RandomOverSampler and SMOTE algorithms
 Undersampling: ClusterCentroids algorithm
 Combinatorial approach of over- and undersampling: SMOTEENN algorithm